nicoletownley/b-amazon/README.md

 3. Answering the following questions:
     * What is the item-id of what you would you like to purchase?
     * How many items would you like to purchase?
-4. After you have made your selection, you may press 'Q'to exit.
+4. After you have made your selection, you may press 'Q or q' to exit.